lammps/lammps/doc/src/Build_windows.rst

 LAMMPS is developed and tested primarily on Linux machines.
 The vast majority of HPC clusters and supercomputers today runs on Linux as well.
-Thus portability to other platforms is desired, but not always achieved.
+While portability to other platforms is desired, it is not always achieved.
 The LAMMPS developers strongly rely on LAMMPS users giving feedback and providing assistance in resolving portability issues.
-This particularly true for compiling LAMMPS on Windows, since this platform has significant differences with some low-level functionality.
+This is particularly true for compiling LAMMPS on Windows, since this platform has significant differences with some low-level functionality.